nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

                 "schedule": "$cron_expression",
                 # The interval period for triggering a pipeline
                 "interval": "$interval",
-                # The dates excluded by scheduling rules
+                # The exception dates and times for recurring events.
                 "exclusion_dates": [
                     "$exclusion_date"
                 ],
-                # Time zone
+                # Timezone in which to run the schedule
                 "timezone": "$timezone"
             }
         }